tentixo/txo-brain-pain/set-up-sw-dev-environment.md

    2. In the left pane, choose Plugins
    3. In the middle area, choose Marketplace
    4. Search for and click the Install button after selection for
-      * .gitignore
+      * .ignore
-      * .gitattributes
+      * .gitattributes support
-      * mermaind
+      * mermaid
    5. If needed, Restart PyCharm
 4. Clone the created repository from step 10.
    1. On GitHub, select your repository and click the gree Code button.
-   2. Select SSH tab.
+   2. Select the SSH tab.
    3. Copy the URI for your repository, looks like `git@github.com:my-name/miffo-first-repo`
    4. Go back to PyCharm.
-   5. Choose menu File/Project from Version Control...
+   5. Clone your repository via the menu File / Project from Version Control...
    6. Fill in the data from GitHug
       * URL: `git@github.com:my-name/miffo-first-repo` ← Pasted from above
       * Directory: `/Users/my-user/PycharmProjects/miffo-first-repo` ← Make sure it is saved in your PycharmProjects